What to expect at the beginning of Alzheimer's

 Staying active and committed to daily life is healthy for both you and the person with early-stage Alzheimer’s.
 Studies show that a sense of purpose helps the brain deal with the disease.
 Stay involved with the activities you love.
 Eat well, exercise and enjoy life.

 At the moment, there is not a miraculous cure for Alzheimer’s.
 But there are more resources than ever that let people facing the early stages live happy, healthy and independent lives.
 As a caregiver, stay involved.
 Calls and visits are encouraged, along with providing assistance with daily living activities.
 Be aware of any changes that might indicate the need for additional supervision, but reassure your parent or spouse that you will always value them as an individual.

 As you figure out how this diagnosis affects you, know that our team is here for you.
-Don’t be overwhelmed by the hundreds of ads for medications or from assisted living facilities.
+Don’t be overwhelmed by the hundreds of ads for medications or from personal care facilities.
 We provide personalized memory care in Chester, PA, and we love what we do.